 The potential for a multitrillion-dollar marketAccording to Cohen, the impact revolution will be driven to a large extent by consumers, contributors to pension funds and asset owners.
 Living in times of systemic challenges such as extreme poverty, geopolitical tensions and environmental disruption on a global scale appears to be leading a growing part of the western population to question, if not outright challenge, the status quo.

-This, Cohen believes, will ultimately lead to an impact ecosystem that has the potential to cover all major assets classes and create the emergence of a multitrillion-dollar market within the next 10 to 12 years.
+This, Cohen believes, will ultimately lead to an impact ecosystem that has the potential to cover all major assets classes and create a multitrillion-dollar market within the next 10 to 12 years.

 "This is not a dream.
 If you look at the potential application of agreed impact principles across all asset classes, the numbers are absolutely huge.
 It is not a stretch to imagine that in a few years' time a small percentage of the public markets, government and corporate debt, private equity and venture capital will all be investing under the agreed impact principals.
 So, if you add it all up, we are talking about tens of trillions, perhaps $30 trillion by 2030."